worxed/INFOMGP-Practical1/README.md

 ## Scope

 The basic scenario is limited in scope to convex objects, and includes no air resistance or friction.
 The environment loads scenes that describe a set of objects, and their positions in space.
 The world contains a big, immobile (fixed) plate on which the objects fall.
-There are no ambient forces in the basic setting other than earth's gravity, pulling towards the negative $y$ axis.
+There are no ambient forces in the basic setting other than earth's gravity, pulling towards the negative y-axis.

 The environment is already configured to run in a time loop, where it detects collisions in each step.
 Collisions are assumed to be with a single point of contact per object per time-frame, and in case of more, one point is chosen (this might lead to mildly non-physical behavior).

 The practical includes the following basic mandatory requirements:

 1. For every time step, integrate the accelerations (linear and angular) into velocities, and the velocities into positions and orientations.
 Use an *Euler forward scheme*, as learned in class (Lecture 5).
-This requires changing both the position of the COM by the linear velocity, and the orientation by the angular velocity (Lecture 3). the time step difference $\Delta t$ is given by the GUI, and controllable by the menu.
+This requires changing both the position of the COM by the linear velocity, and the orientation by the angular velocity (Lecture 3). the time step difference ∆t is given by the GUI, and controllable by the menu.
 1. For every time step, resolve interpenetration (Lecture 4) *linearly*.
 The means, given the penetration point, depth, and normal, move the objects apart linearly so they are only tangent.
 You may assume there is a single point of contact, and not required to solve multiple interpenetrations in the iterative manner.
 1. For every time step, resolve the collision by assigning opposite impulses to two colliding objects, and correcting their velocities instantaneously (Lecture 4).
 This will change both the linear and the angular velocities.
 The environment computes the inverse inertia tensor for you, given in the original orientation of the object (as appears in the file), and around its COM.
 You are responsible to transform the inverse inertia tensor to what is needed upon the moment of collision.